Liu-haoyue/EHETM/Readme.md

 # [CVPR 2026] High-Quality and Efficient Turbulence Mitigation with Events
+## ⭐ News
-⭐ This repository will contain the official implementation and dataset for our project.
+This repository will contain the official implementation and dataset for our project.

-⭐ The code and dataset will be released soon.
+The code and dataset will be released soon.

 ---